aspose-barcode/Aspose.BarCode-Products/barcode/sharepoint/_index.md

 {{< blocks/products/pf/tab-content >}}
 <p>
- Aspose.BarCode for SharePoint allows to add a large number of linear, 2D and postal barcode symbols to Microsoft SharePoint Foundation 2010 and Microsoft Office SharePoint Server 2010 (MOSS) lists.
-You may add barcodes to any list by specifying code text and symbology.
+ Aspose.BarCode for SharePoint allows adding a large number of linear, 2D, and postal barcode labels to Microsoft SharePoint Foundation 2010 and Microsoft Office SharePoint Server 2010 (MOSS) lists.
+You may insert barcodes into any list by specifying barcode text and the required symbology.
 </p>

 {{< /blocks/products/pf/tab-content >}}